 We have fixed periods for these assessments.
-We endeavour to ensure that our approach is not stressful for our pupils.
-We engage in standardised assessments for the core subjects, cognitive ability and pupils' attitudes and mindsets to self and school.
+We endeavour to ensure that our approach is not stressful for our students.
+We engage in standardised assessments for the core subjects, cognitive ability and students' attitudes and mindsets to self and school.